dominodatalab/domino-field-solutions-installations/irsa/README.md

 > And example is `botocore.exceptions.PartialCredentialsError: Partial credentials found in assume-role, missing: source_profile or credential_source`

 > **WARNING** - as of IRSA 1.5.1, there is a possibility of race conditions around updating the IAM role trust policy when using multiple Domino organizations where users in
 > different organizations are attempting to use the same proxy role.
-If you have multiple users _in different Domino organizations_ attempting to use the same assetrole,
+If you have multiple users _in different Domino organizations_ attempting to use the same proxy roles,
 > it's recommended to verify that one can use that role before actually running API operations.
 A snippet of code to check this can be found below:

 ```python
 import boto3
 session = boto3.Session(profile_name="<ASSET_ROLE_NAME>")
 ```

+(The usage of the asset role in the snippet above is intentional.)

 Create a namespace domino-field